SwishyFishy/AboutMeWebsite/README.md

 # AboutMeWebsite
-This is the repository for my website, which is hosted on DigitalOcean at -domain name-.
+This is the repository for my website, which is hosted on DigitalOcean at jonahgallowayfenwick.ca.